-Pipe Welding And How To Pass A SMAW 6G Welding Certification.
+Intro to Pipe Welding And How To Pass a SMAW 6G Welding Certification.

 The pipe welding techniques used and the procedure is also identical to the ASME section IX pipe welding certification.
 Since welding pipe in the 6G position covers all of the pipe welding positions the information on this page can be applied to welding pipe in any position.
 The 6G welding certification is far from easy to pass and has a lot involved.
 Because there is a lot involved this page is pretty long and I also took a lot of pictures.
 I do want to say I barely passed this certification and came very close to failing it.
 When comparing structural welding certifications to pipe welding certifications there is a major difference.
 Structural welding is one position and rod angle at one time.
 The 6G position is a combination of all of the structural and pipe welding positions, with a full transition between them all, plus a hard side and easy side, depending on if you are left handed or right!

 Since pipe welders can (some not all) earn a doctor’s salary this is the most wanted welding certification!
 So obviously a lot of welding students want to have this welding certification before finishing welding school.
 I hope to give any student welders interested a head start on getting ready to pass this 6G certification.
 The one piece of advice I can give about learning to weld pipe is, get your structural welding skills down first.
 Otherwise it will take more time to learn to weld pipe!

 AWS B2.1 SMAW 6G Pipe Welding Procedure Specifications

 - Filler Metal Class .
 E6010Rt/E7018Fl

 - Other Filler Metal Class.
 Rt 1/8, 3/32 Filler